rainymoon911/edx-xblock-codebrowser/Readme.txt

-it is a xblock for codebrowser(woboq) in edx it hasn't been accomplished
+it is a xblock for codebrowser(woboq) in edx andit hasn't been accomplished